David Bodian: Early life and education

 In 1910, David Bodian was born in St. Louis, Missouri to Jewish parents who had emigrated from Ukraine.
 He grew up with his four sisters and younger brother in Chicago, where he attended public school.
 He would later enter Crane Junior College after graduating from high school.

 In 1929 Bodian attended the University of Chicago, where he received a Bachelor of Science degree in zoology in 1931, his Ph.D. in anatomy in 1934 and his M.D. in 1937.
+At first, he did not plan to continue his education after his undergraduate degree, but he received a $300 graduate scholarship that changed his mind.
 He was under the supervision of Charles Judson Herrick, Norman Hoer and George William Bartelmez while working on his thesis project on the visual pathways of the opossum.
 It was during this time where he developed a staining technique for nerve cells.
 In the following year of 1938, Bodian spent a few months at the University of Michigan as a National Research Council postdoctoral fellow under the direction of Elizabeth Crosby.